Front wheel bearings change on Austin Mini

 A bearing seal removed with a screwdriver is usually damaged.
 Provide a new seal before each disassembly.

-The bearings are pre-adjusted assemblies.
-Each bearing's rings and rollers are held together with a plastic tie in the packaging.
-Never mix the elements of one bearing with those of another.
+Bearings are pre-adjusted assemblies.
+In the packaging, the rings and rollers of each bearing are either connected by a plastic link or in a plastic bag.
+Never mix the elements of one bearing with the elements of another.
 This could impair their operation.

 Packaging :